meowsoni/Zotter/README.md

              ````
 </pre>

-**Zotter is written in Python and designed to run as a standalone app on e-ink typewriters or homemade cyberdecks.** <br>
-It does not currently have a local files repository and uses Zotero Web API's `POST` and `PATCH` function to upload notes directly to Zotero as JSON objects.
+**Zotter is written in Python.** It does not currently have a local files repository and uses Zotero Web API's `POST` and `PATCH` function to upload notes directly to Zotero as JSON objects.

 Here is the project structure: